firebase/firebase-admin-node/etc/firebase-admin.api.md

     export type CreateRequest = CreateRequest;
     // Warning: (ae-forgotten-export) The symbol "CreateTenantRequest" needs to be exported by the entry point default-namespace.d.ts export type CreateTenantRequest = CreateTenantRequest;
+    // Warning: (ae-forgotten-export) The symbol "DecodedAuthBlockingToken" needs to be exported by the entry point default-namespace.d.ts
+    //
+    // @alpha (undocumented)
+    export type DecodedAuthBlockingToken = DecodedAuthBlockingToken;
     // Warning: (ae-forgotten-export) The symbol "DecodedIdToken" needs to be exported by the entry point default-namespace.d.ts export type DecodedIdToken = DecodedIdToken;
     // Warning: (ae-forgotten-export) The symbol "DeleteUsersResult" needs to be exported by the entry point default-namespace.d.ts